Prof Julia Prest

 Current and Recent Research

 Julia Prest's research interests focus on early-modern French, francophone and Creole theatre, including opera and dance.
 She is currently working on a new project on theatre and disability in France and the colonial Caribbean.
-Her recent monograph, Public Theatre and the Enslaved People of Colonial Saint-Domingue (Palgrave Macmillan, 2023) is concerned with the rich theatre tradition of the slave colony that would become the Republic of Haiti in 1804.
-In it, she draws on a range of materials and methodologies to explore the ‘mitigated spectatorship’ of the enslaved, portrayals of enslaved people in French and Creole repertoire, the contributions of enslaved people to theatre-making, and shifting attitudes during the revolutionary era.
+Her recent monograph, Public Theatre and the Enslaved People of Colonial Saint-Domingue (Palgrave Macmillan, 2023; 2024) was joint winner of the Literary Encylopedia Book Prize 2024 in the category 'literatures written in languages other than English'.
+The book is concerned with the rich theatre tradition of the slave colony that would become the Republic of Haiti in 1804.
+In it, Julia draws on a range of materials and methodologies to explore the ‘mitigated spectatorship’ of the enslaved, portrayals of enslaved people in French and Creole repertoire, the contributions of enslaved people to theatre-making, and shifting attitudes during the revolutionary era.
 The book demonstrates that slavery was no mere backdrop to this portion of theatre history but an integral part of its story.
 It also helps recover the hidden experiences of some of the enslaved individuals who became entangled in that story.

 As part of her ongoing research, Julia Prest has put together, with support from The British Academy, the Leverhulme Trust and the University of St Andrews, a trilingual (French-English-Haitian Creole) website featuring a database of public performances of all plays, ballets and operas as documented in the local newspapers between 1764 and 1791: https://www.theatreinsaintdomingue.org.
 She is founder of the Colonial-Era Caribbean Theatre and Opera Network, supported by a Royal Society of Edinburgh Network Grant, and her edited volume, Colonial-Era Caribbean Theatre: Issues in Research, Writing and Methodology (Liverpool University Press, 2023) showcases their work.